Frank Simek: Sheffield Wednesday

 Simek joined the Owls on a free transfer from Arsenal in the summer of 2005 and made his Sheffield Wednesday debut on the opening day of the 2005–06 season away at Stoke City.
 He went on to win a regular starting spot, ousting fan-favorite Lee Bullen from his preferred right-back position.
 Simek scored his first goal in his first season at Wednesday away at Millwall.
 The goal gave the Owls a 1–0 win and helped them in their battle against relegation.
 Simek then managed to get his first home goal against Colchester in the 2006–2007.
 Simek had managed to gain a regular first team place at Hillsborough became a crowd favorite for his tough tackling and powerful running.

 Simek signed a new contract with Sheffield Wednesday on July 26, 2007.
-The contract will see him remain at Hillsborough until 2010.

 Simek suffered a serious ankle injury playing against Crystal Palace in December 2007.
 The injury kept him out of the Wednesday first team for over ten months.
 He made a slow return with a number of reserve team appearances followed by an appearance on the substitutes bench against Birmingham City on October 25, 2008, and then finally a return to first team three days later when he came on as a substitute against Plymouth.